selforganising/book/about/scrum-master.md

-#Project manager
+#Scrum master

 ##Responsibilities:

-* Run the planning session at the start of a project;
+* Run the planning session on Monday;
 * Run the morning scrum;
-* Make sure the group is adding tasks to the whiteboard 'grid';
-* Maintain the group's code repository on GitHub;
-* Enforce a Git development strategy;
-* Present a project manager's thought for the day;
-* Run an agile retrospective on Fridays ("start, stop, continue");
+* Run an agile retrospective on Friday ("start, stop, continue");
 * Ensure that the new roles in your team have been decided by lunchtime on Friday;
 * Do a comprehensive handover to the new project manager on Friday afternoon.